grafana/agent/docs/sources/flow/reference/components/discovery.gce.md

 `port` | `int` | The port to scrape metrics from.
 If using the public IP address, this must instead be specified in the relabeling rule. | `80`| no
 `tag_separator` | `string` | The tag separator is used to separate the tags on concatenation. | `","`| no

-Syntax of `filter` is described [here](https://cloud.google.com/compute/docs/reference/latest/instances/list).
+For more information on the syntax of the `filter` argument, refer to Google's `filter` documentation for [Method: instances.list](https://cloud.google.com/compute/docs/reference/latest/instances/list).

 ## Exported fields